 B.Tech., Aeronautical Engineering, 1973, Indian Institute of Technology; M.S., Aerospace Engineering, 1975, Georgia Institute of Technology; Ph.D, Aerospace Engineering, 1977, Georgia Institute of Technology;

-Dr. Sankar is a Regents Professor in the Guggenheim School of Aerospace Engineering at the Georgia Institute of Technology.
+Dr. Sankar is a Regents Professor and Sikorsky Professor in the Guggenheim School of Aerospace Engineering at the Georgia Institute of Technology.
 As Director of the School's Computational Fluid Dynamics Lab, he leads a research and education program focused on the modeling and simulation of unsteady viscous flow around aircraft, helicopters, horizontal axis wind turbines, and turbo-machinery components.
-As the Associate Chair of the Undergraduate Programs, he coordinates undergraduate curriculum related activities.
 He teaches undergraduate and graduate level courses in the areas of aerodynamics, helicopter theory, wind energy, aerodynamic design, and computational aerodynamics.
 Dr. Sankar is the author or co-author of more than 300 technical publications in the fields of spatially and temporally high order algorithms, 3-D unsteady transonic flow over aircraft configurations, helicopter aeromechanics, compressor stall and surge, wind energy, and aerodynamic design.
 He is an AIAA Fellow, a Technical Fellow of the American Helicopter Society, and a member of the American Society of Engineering Educators, and the American Society of Mechanical Engineers.

 - Computational Fluid Dynamics Laboratory (CFD)

 - Center for 21st Century Universities

 - Aerodynamics & Fluid Mechanics